 Other leavening agents include cream of tartar, but if you aren't making Snickerdoodle cookies or Snickerdoodle Zucchini Bread any time soon, you may not need to keep it stocked in the pantry.

 You should always keep a few packets of yeast on hand "in case of emergencies."
-Making your own Pizza Dough or White Bread can be a great way to save money if you can't afford a trip to the store.
+Making your own Pizza Dough In a Bag or Homemade White Bread can be a great way to save money if you can't afford a trip to the store.
 Not only that, but homemade bread always makes the house smell incredible.

 There are a lot of different sugars out there, but the most common ones for baking and recipes include granulated sugar, brown sugar, and powdered sugar.